8 Best Renters Insurance Companies in Maryland of 2026

 One reason is that Maryland has a higher violent crime rate than the national average.
 Among all 50 states, Maryland has the eleventh-highest violent crime rate.

-The cities with the most crime rates include Luke, Oxford, Brentwood, Frederick, Takoma Park, Westminster, Aberdeen, and Annapolis, to name a few.
+The cities with the highest crime rates include Luke, Oxford, Brentwood, Frederick, Takoma Park, Westminster, Aberdeen, and Annapolis, to name a few.

 The other reason is that Maryland’s weather can be hazardous to residents, especially when there are high winds and hurricanes., as discussed.